-- 1. Competent authorities shall be able to waive the obligation for market operators and investment firms operating a trading venue to make public the information referred to in Article 3(1) for: - (a) systems matching orders based on a trading methodology by which the price of the financial instrument referred to in Article 3(1) is derived from the trading venue where the average daily trading volume is a sufficient proportion of the average overall daily trading volume of that financial instrument, where that reference price is widely published and is regarded by market participants as a reliable reference price.
-The continued use of this waiver shall be subject to the conditions outlined in Article 4a. - (b) systems that formalise negotiated transactions which: - (i) are made within the current volume weighted spread reflected on the order book or the quotes of the market makers of the -trading venue operating that system.
-These are subject to the conditions outlined in Article 4a; or - (i) are in an illiquid share, depositary receipt, ETF, certificate or other similar financial instrument that does not fall within the meaning of a liquid market as defined in Article 2(7a)(b) of this Regulation, and are dealt within a percentage of a suitable reference price, being a percentage and a reference price set in advance by the system operator; or - (ii) are subject to conditions other than the current market price of that financial instrument;
+- Competent authorities shall be able to waive the obligation for market operators and investment firms operating a trading venue to make public the information referred to in Article 3(1) for: - (a) systems matching orders based on a trading methodology by which the price of the financial instrument referred to in Article 3(1) is derived from the trading venue where that financial instrument was first admitted to trading or the most relevant market in terms of liquidity, where that reference price is widely published and is regarded by market participants as a reliable reference price.
+The continued use of this waiver shall be subject to the conditions outlined in Article 4a.

+- (b) systems that formalise negotiated transactions which: - (i) are made within the current volume weighted spread reflected on the order book or the quotes of the market makers of the trading venue operating that system.
+These are subject to the conditions outlined in Article 4a; or - (i\) are in an illiquid share, depositary receipt, ETF, certificate or other similar financial instrument that does not fall within the meaning of a liquid market as defined in Article 2(7a)(b) of this Regulation, and are dealt within a percentage of a suitable reference price, being a percentage and a reference price set in advance by the system operator - (ii) are subject to conditions other than the current market price of that financial instrument; - (c) orders that are large in scale compared with normal market size; - (d) orders held in an order management facility of the trading venue pending disclosure.